Our Pages

 ~ Breakfast

-- A homemade muesli with ingredients such as raw oatmeal, rice flakes, puffed millet, sunflower seeds, linseeds, sultanas, chopped almonds or cashews, dried apricots, paw-paw or other fruit, coconut and chopped pumpkin seeds.
-Add low-fat cow’s milk, yoghurt or soya milk, and chopped fresh fruit.
+• A homemade muesli with ingredients such as raw oatmeal, rice flakes, puffed millet, sunflower seeds, linseeds, sultanas, chopped almonds or cashews, dried apricots, paw-paw or other fruit, coconut and chopped pumpkin seeds.
+Add cow’s milk, goat's milk, yoghurt or soya milk, and chopped fresh fruit.

 ~ Lunch

-- Wholegrain bread sandwich with a mixture of salad vegetables.
-Include a little protein such as tuna, salmon, chicken, egg, low-fat cheese, and hummus.
+• Wholegrain bread sandwich with a mixture of salad vegetables.
+Include a little protein such as meat, tuna, salmon, chicken, egg, low-fat cheese or hummus.

 ~ Dinner

-- The options for the evening meal are usually extremely varied, being only limited by the imagination.
-It should contain: at least three different vegetables, cooked or raw depending on season and at least some good protein.
+• The options for the evening meal are extremely varied, being only limited by the imagination.
+It should contain: at least three different vegetables, cooked or raw depending on season and some good protein.

 ~ Fluids

-- Limit caffeine-containing beverages to two cups of coffee or four cups of tea a day.
+• Limit caffeine-containing beverages to 1-2 cups of coffee or 2-4 cups of tea a day.

-- Try getting a new herbal tea every week or fortnight until you find a few you like and want to have regularly.
-Hot or iced, they can usually be infused (stewed) for longer than ordinary tea (make it to your taste); you can certainly add honey as well.
+• Try getting a new herbal tea every week or fortnight until you find a few you like and want to have regularly.
+Hot or iced, they can usually be infused, i.e. steeped, for longer than ordinary tea, and honey can be added if desired.

 TOP | CONDITIONS TREATED A-Z or BY GROUP